rajveerjat/rajveerjat.github.io/_pages/about.md

 Welcome!

-I am part of the AI/ML team at Western Digital.
+I work in AI/ML team at Western Digital.
 Out of personal interests, I teach at UC Berkeley and pursue academic research.

-I hold a PhD in Econometrics from the University of California, Riverside.
+I hold a PhD in Econometrics from the University of California, Riverside, MS with academic distinction from the Indian Statistical Institute and Bachelors in Electrical Engg from IIT Roorkee.

-Primary Areas: Econometric Methods (High-dimensions, Causal, Nonparametrics), Machine Learning.
+Research Areas: Econometric Methods (High-dimensions, Causal, Nonparametrics), Machine Learning.

-Secondary Areas: Finance, Development, IO, Macro.
+Application Areas: Finance, Development, IO, Macro.

 ## News